lichung0205/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/http3.md

 ### Linux

+* `libmsquic` package installed.

-On Linux, `libmsquic` is published via Microsoft official Linux package repository `packages.microsoft.com`.
+`libmsquic` is published via Microsoft official Linux package repository `packages.microsoft.com`.
 In order to consume it, it must be added manually.
 See [Linux Software Repository for Microsoft Products](/windows-server/administration/linux-package-repository-for-microsoft-software).
 After adding `libmsquic`, it can be installed via the package manager of your distro, for example, for Ubuntu:

 ```cmd
 apt install libmsquic